Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 s2 = c2(Δt)2 - (Δd)2

-The light cone of event A divides the Universe neatly into two parts:
+The light cone of event A divides the Universe neatly into three parts:

 The s2 > 0 events are centered on the time-axis.
 They are said to have a time-like relation with A. They are separated into two unconnected regions, according to whether or not the other event happens before or after event A. The region inside the past light cone is called the absolute past (or just the past) of A, and the region inside the future light cone is called the absolute future (or just the future) of A.